 Unit 3 (Python Libraries and API Design)

-In this Unit trainees learn how to use Matplotlib and Numpy to perform calculations, draw images, display graphs of functions, plot curves, and more.
+Trainees learn how to use Matplotlib and Numpy to perform calculations, draw images, display graphs of functions, plot curves, and more.

 - Import a library and abbreviate its name.